vlazzarini/vlazzarini.github.io/_posts/2023-01-02-Introducing-litePlay.md

 have not yet found a better environment for what I am proposing here.

-Simple as Simple
+Simple as Simple Can Be
 -------

-So, the first idea was to demonstrate how a flexible and simple system could be constructed using Csound, as I'd already discussed in earlier posts.
+The first idea was to demonstrate how a flexible and simple system could be constructed using Csound and I've already discussed this in earlier posts.
 I began playing with an interface called GMPlay.js, which contained means to make sound with very simple JS statements.
-Then the question of providing a stable musical time platform was investigated, and when that part was solved, I could concentrate on the interface design proper.
-At that point, litePlay.js was born, provided as an ECMA6 module, which we will henceforth refer to through the namespace `lp`.
+Then the question of providing a stable musical time platform was investigated, which occupied my attention for a while (see the previous posts on the matter).

+When that part was solved, I was able tp concentrate on the interface design proper.
+At that point, I had to find a better name for the project and litePlay.js was born.
+This is now provided as an ES6 module, to which we will henceforth refer through the namespace `lp`.
+The simplest way to use it at the moment is to import it dynamically into a script (also loading a separate JS file containing a bunch of useful constants into the HTML page).
+We'll leave discussing these details for later posts, let's look now at the fundamental principles of the API.

-The first thing was to reduce everything to a `play()` action that could be invoked on different objects.
+The first thing I did was to reduce everything to a `play()` action that could be invoked on different objects.
 Depending on what these were, slightly different interpretations of play would be effective.
 That's the well-known idea of polymorphism in action.
 We can start at the